 Today’s grandparents–like Hassanein–are often younger and more active than previous generations of grandparents.
-And while they love having the kids visit, they’re often equally as happy to take the kids on an adventure and share their interests with the younger crowd.
+And while they love having the grandkids visit, they’re often equally as happy to take the grandkids on an adventure and share their interests with the younger crowd.

 Whether you take your grandkids on a trip by yourself, or include their parents as well, multi-generational travel is on the rise for a number of reasons, reports AARP.
 Such trips bring the entire family together, help build special memories, and give grandparents the ability to spend time with grandkids that they might not otherwise get.